-Draw a map of your world in as much detail as you, but with each region identified.
+- Draw a map of your world in as much detail as you can.
+Identify each region on the map.

-Give each region one unique quality or feature.
+- Give each region one unique quality, geographic feature, or culture

 Geography is a tool for creating boundaries and providing obstacles for the protagonist.
 Most fantasy and science fiction stories are going to involve travel.
 You don’t want your heroes hopping from one place to the next with a ton of ease.
 Your geography should make travel difficult in a lot of cases, but not impossible.
 A simple example would be a hero that needs to get from one kingdom to the next, but there’s a mountain range between.
 Your hero may have to climb treacherous cliffs.
 Or, they may face deadly beasts before they reach their destination.

 Geography can also instill a sense of wonder in your readers if you can create something they’ve never seen.
 Take a normal piece of geography and imagine a way to make it otherworldly.
 You can create trees that stretch into space or a lake made of fire.